Ancient maritime history: The Mediterranean

 Minoan traders from Crete were active in the eastern Mediterranean by the 2nd millennium BC.
-The Phoenicians were an ancient civilization centered in the north of ancient Canaan, with its heartland along the coast of modern-day Lebanon, Syria and northern Israel.
+The Phoenicians were an ancient civilization centered in the north of ancient Canaan, with its heartland along the coast of modern-day Lebanon, Western Syria and northern Israel.
 Phoenician civilization was an enterprising maritime trading culture that spread across the Mediterranean during the first millennium BC, between the period of 1200 BC to 900 BC.
+The recent discovery of three shipwrecks off the coast of Israel provides new insights into the history of maritime trade during the Iron Age.
 Though ancient boundaries of such city-centered cultures fluctuated, the city of Tyre seems to have been the southernmost.
 Sarepta between Sidon and Tyre, is the most thoroughly excavated city of the Phoenician homeland.
 The Phoenicians often traded by means of a galley, a man-powered sailing vessel.
 They were the first civilization to create the bireme.
 There is still debate on the subject of whether the Canaanites and Phoenicians were different peoples or not.

 The Mediterranean was the source of the vessel, galley, developed before 1000 BC, and development of nautical technology supported the expansion of Mediterranean culture.
 The Greek trireme was the most common ship of the ancient Mediterranean world, employing the propulsion power of oarsmen.
 Mediterranean peoples developed lighthouse technology and built large fire-based lighthouses, most notably the Lighthouse of Alexandria, built in the 3rd century BC (between 285 and 247 BC) on the island of Pharos in Alexandria, Egypt.

 Many in ancient western societies, such as Ancient Greece, were in awe of the seas and deified them, believing that man no longer belonged to himself when once he embarked on a sea voyage.
 They believed that he was liable to be sacrificed at any time to the anger of the great Sea God.
 Before the Greeks, the Carians were an early Mediterranean seagoing people that travelled far.
 Early writers do not give a good idea about the progress of navigation nor that of the man's seamanship.
 One of the early stories of seafaring was that of Odysseus.